DataDog/integrations-core/airflow/README.md

 Metrics are collected through the [Airflow StatsD](https://airflow.apache.org/docs/stable/metrics.html) plugin and sent to Datadog's [DogStatsD][8].

-In addition to metrics, the Datadog Agent also sends Service Checks related to Airflow's health.
+In addition to metrics, the Datadog Agent also sends service checks related to Airflow's health.

 ## Setup